What Does FCW System Failed Mean And How Do You Fix It?

 If the FCW system fails, there could be a problem with a sensor, laser, or camera.

-As mentioned, there isn’t a standard setup that all manufacturers use – not yet, at least.
+As mentioned, there isn’t a standard arrangement that all manufacturers use – not yet, at least.
 You’ll need to consult your owner’s manual to find the various locations.

 However, this is the Frontal Collision Warning system.
 All the detectors, therefore, will be somewhere close to the front.